HAWAII STATE CAPITOL CLOSURE

-AMENDMENT TO THE BIRTH OR MARRIAGE CERTIFICATE
+AMENDMENT TO THE BIRTH CERTIFICATE

-BORN OR MARRIED IN THE STATE OF HAWAII:
+BORN IN THE STATE OF HAWAIʻI:

-To complete the legal change of name on your birth or marriage certificate, you must submit a certified copy of the Name Change Order and Petition.
-The fee to amend the birth or marriage certificate is $3.00 and a $10.00 fee for a copy of the certificate.
+To complete the legal change of name on your birth certificate, you must submit a certified copy of the Name Change Order and Petition.
+The fee to amend the birth certificate is $3.00 and a $10.00 fee for a copy of the certificate.
 All fees subject to change without notification, for more information call the Department of Health, Vital Statistics Office at 586-4541.
 You either mail or hand carry your documents to the: